-It’s a debate many families have: Disneyland Paris vs Disney World, but I personally think both destinations have wonderful things to offer visitors and are unique in their own Disney magical kind of way.
+It’s a debate many families have: Disneyland Paris vs Walt Disney World, but I personally believe both destinations have wonderful things to offer visitors and have their own unique Disney Magical.

 In this article, we share 14 things at Disneyland Paris that you cannot do at Disney World in Orlando.

 Les Mystères du Nautilus is a walkthrough attraction that takes guests throughout the various rooms of Captain Nemo’s submarine, based upon the film 20,000 Leagues Under the Sea.
 The submarine is located in a lagoon near Star Wars Hyperspace Mountain.

 Guests enter what looks like a lighthouse, and proceed into the attraction through an underwater corridor.

 Le Pays des Contes de Fées